BenderScript/envoy_control_plane/README.md

 ![Topology](images/envoy_control_plane.jpg)

-I wanted to understand in detail how the Envoy control plane worked.
-I found great articles to get me going, specially this one: [Envoy hello World](https://medium.com/@salmaan.rashid/envoy-control-plane-hello-world-2f49b2865f29I)
+This repository represents my experiments while trying to understand in detail how the Envoy control plane worked.
+As compared to envoy proxy proper there isn't a lot of detailed HOW-TOs on the control plane, but fortunately I found a few good references, specially this one: [Envoy hello World](https://medium.com/@salmaan.rashid/envoy-control-plane-hello-world-2f49b2865f29I)

-As far code examples, there are two gems that have reat building blocks:
+As far code examples, there are two gems that provide great building blocks:

 * [Istio's Envoy Proxy Server testing code](https://github.com/istio/istio/blob/master/vendor/github.com/envoyproxy/go-control-plane/pkg/test/server.go)
 * [Envoy's Server Testing package](https://github.com/envoyproxy/go-control-plane/blob/master/pkg/test/server.go),

-So, why go through the exercise?
+So, why go through this exercise?
 Several reasons:

 * The code the article above did not work anymore due to changes in the Envoy API code
 * I wanted to learn by doing it mostly from scratch